Purpose

 Training and Documentation

-2. Training records shall be maintained.
+- Training records are maintained.

-3. Compliance audits shall be conducted periodically.
+- Compliance audits are conducted periodically.